 2018-19 Concert Series

 Whether it is core classical, chamber music, classic film, jazz or popular American music, we have the perfect series for you!
+All of our 2018-19 series have now begun, but you can still CHOOSE YOUR OWN!

 To find your music is to discover the greatest soundtrack you’ll ever experience—discover the San Diego Symphony.